 Eric Jason Casey

-Eric Jason Casey is an Irish writer from the venerable city of Dublin.
-He feels rather odd writing about himself in third person, but has it on the very best authority that there is no other way to write the opening paragraph on his own website.
-He specialises in humorous fantasy and poetry.
-Be sure to have a look at his work, and let him know what you think.
-He appreciates all reviews, positive and negative, as long as they're honest.
+Eric Jason Casey is an Irish writer from Dublin City.
+He feels odd writing about himself in third person, but has it on the best authority that there is no other way to write his author bio.

 Most Popular Book